Federal Maritime Commission.

 Notice and request for comments.

-As part of our continuing effort to reduce paperwork and respondent burden, and as required by the Paperwork Reduction Act of 1995, the Federal Maritime Commission (Commission) invites comments on the continuing information collection (extension with no changes) listed below in this notice.
+As part of our continuing effort to reduce paperwork and respondent burden, and as required by the Paperwork Reduction Act of 1995, the Federal Maritime Commission (Commission) invites comments on the continuing information collection (extension of the information collection with no changes) listed below in this notice.

-Please send separate comments for each specific information collection listed below.
-You must reference the information collection's title and OMB number in your comments.
+Please reference the information collection's title and OMB number in your comments.

 Start Further Info